huggingface/blog/starcoder.md

 | StarCoder          | 33.6         | **52.7** |
 | StarCoder-Prompted | **40.8**     | 49.5     |

 An interesting aspect of StarCoder is that it's multilingual and thus we evaluated it on MultiPL-E which extends HumanEval to many other languages.
-We observed that StarCoder matches or outperforms `code-cushman-001` (the model behind early CoPilot) on many languages.
+We observed that StarCoder matches or outperforms `code-cushman-001` on many languages.
 On a data science benchmark called DS-1000 it clearly beats it as well as all other open-access models.
 But let's see what else the model can do besides code completion!

 ## Tech Assistant